aokranj/website/public/wp-content/plugins/facebook-pagelike-widget/readme.txt

 * News Pro (http://my.studiopress.com/themes/news/)

 == Changelog ==

+= Version 4.1 =
+* Now you can add individual widget into Page or Post using shortcode.

 = Version 4.0 =
 * Changes in code to make plugin compitable for Translation.